oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

 5. Click **Download Private Key**.
 A *.pem* file is saved to your local device.
 You do not need to download the public key.

-   *Note: You will use this private key while configuring the web credentials in Oracle APEX in the upcoming lab.*
+   *Note: You will use this private key while configuring the credentials in Oracle APEX in the upcoming lab.*

 6. Click **Add**.

     ![Profile Menu](images/add-api-key.png " ")

 7. The key is added, and the Configuration file preview is displayed.
 Copy and save the configuration file snippet from the text box into a notepad.
-You will use this information to create Oracle APEX Web Credentials.
+You will use this information to create Oracle APEX Credentials.

     ![Profile Menu](images/configuration-preview.png " ")